2Steaks/Apocalypse/README.md

 ### This framework provides the following:
 * OOP
 * Modern ES2015 JavaScript, especially **modules**
-* Automatic separation of above and below fold execution, optimising for the fastest possible page load
+* Automatic separation of above and below fold execution, optimising for the fastest page load possible
 * Simplified asynchronous loading of JavaScript if and when it is required
-* Effortless DOM bindings provided by a simple **data attribute** which contain a **direct path to the JavaScrit module itself!** No more confusion about where JavaScript is being executed from and on which element.
+* Effortless DOM bindings provided by a simple **data attribute** which contain a **direct path to the JavaScript module itself!** No more confusion about where JavaScript is being executed from and on which element.
-* Fully encapsulated component logic save for hooks that allow them to communicate in a clean and controlled manner
+* Fully encapsulated component logic, save for hooks that allow them to communicate in a clean and controlled manner

 ## Structure
 * **config** - a place for all of your configurations files
 * **core** - in charge of module loading and base classes for modules
 * **modules** - this is where the majority of your code will exist
     * _priority_ - immediate execution for above fold content such as top navigation menus or hero banners
     * _common_ - concatinated group of below fold, common components such as footers, articles and sidebars.
-This file is asyncrously downloaded and excuted immediately after _priority_
+This file is asynchronously downloaded and executed immediately after _priority_
     * _demand_ - chunk separated bundles which will split when the bundle's file size reaches a limit.
-These less common components are asyncrously downloaded only on existance
+These less common components are asynchronously downloaded only on existance
 * **services** - a collection of utility modules

 ## Goals/Needs